beckadamtheinventor/BOS/README.md

 Download "BOSOS.8xp" from the releases page, transfer it to your calculator using TI-Connect CE or TiLP, then run it from the homescreen.
 You should see a formatting screen pop up.

 # Building
-BOS requires the CE C toolchain version 9+ in order to build.
+BOS requires the CE C toolchain version 9+, and python 3.7 or higher in order to build.

 Link to CE C toolchain:
 https://github.com/CE-Programming/toolchain

-Once the toolchain is installed, run `build.py` with python 3.7 or higher.
+Once the toolchain is installed, run `python build.py` from the command line while in the repo's root directory.
-If you would prefer to use the build script via the command line, type `python3 build.py -h` for a list of options.
+Optionally, you can use make to build BOS.
+For advanced users, type `python3 build.py -h` for a list of build options.

 # Updating BOS